finlayconn-ai/webhooks-for-tella/README.md

 ## 🛠 Installation

 ### From Chrome Web Store
-1. Visit the [Tella to Webhook extension](https://chrome.google.com/webstore) on Chrome Web Store
+1. Visit the [Webhooks for Tella extension](https://chrome.google.com/webstore) on Chrome Web Store
 2. Click "Add to Chrome"
 3. Confirm by clicking "Add Extension"